wondie/batch_gps_importer/README.md

 Your contribution in translating the plugin to your languages is most welcomed!
 Translating the plugin and the documentation is very easy.
-To translate, please go to this website https://www.transifex.com/datumhelper/batch-gps-importer/ and click on the button **Help Translate "Batch GPS Importer"** Then register if you are not a member.
+To translate, please create an issue on GitHub.

 ### Documentation ###